|The WR4AKX 146.67 repeater is a

 of ham friends.
 It was mounted on a tower at Henry's home on 14th St. in

 West Palm Beach.
 It has since been moved to several different locations

 over the years and has been at its current location since 1990 when the

 tower was built.

 From the very beginning the repeater was intended for public service and open amateur use.
-In 1974, with the growth of its activity, the group formalized its existence by forming The AREC Repeater Group, Inc. (Amateur Radio Emergency Corp), a non-profit corporation.
+In 1974, with the growth of its activity, the group formalized its existence by forming The AREC Repeater Group, Inc. (Amateur Radio Emergency Corp, the predecessor of ARES), a non-profit corporation.

 |The AREC Repeater Group meets only

 once each year for the purpose of conducting general business.
 Elections

 for officers and Board of Directors are held every other year.
 The BOD